abaretta/nu.baretta.openweathermap/README.md

 This app allows you to poll the OpenWeatherMap API for localised weather data and use this in your Homey home automation flows.
 Several instances (locations) can run simultaneously.

-Forecast data has been added to the app from the OpenWeatherMap 5-day view, refer to http://openweathermap.org/forecast5.
+# Current weather

+The 'current weather' data coms from the OWM current weather data, refer to http://openweathermap.org/current.
+It includes visibility, sunrise and sunset data which are not included in the forecast tables.
+Note that the max. and min. temperatures in the current data indicate the possible range in which the actual temperature is expected, it can be seen as a measure for the standard deviation of the current temperature.

+# Forecast up to 5 days

+The five day forecast data (refer to http://openweathermap.org/forecast5) includes forecasts in 3-hour intervals up to 5 days in the future.
 During pairing you can choose the 3-hour interval you want to have weather data from.
-Interval 0 gives you data from the currently running 3-hour interval (should be close to the current weather), interval 8 gives data 24 hours ahead, etc.
+Interval 0 gives you data from the currently running 3-hour interval (between one hour ago/two hours ahead) which should be close to the current weather.
+Interval 8 gives data 24 hours ahead, etc. In this dataset the maximum and minimum temperatures are the expected maximum and minimum temperature, as you would expect.

+# Long term weather

+The long term weather forecast gives data for up to 15 days in the future, in daily intervals (refer to http://openweathermap.org/forecast16).
+Included in the data is the daily, morning, evening and night temperature.

 The OpenWeatherMap polling is inspired by the 'openweather-apis', refer to https://github.com/CICCIOSGAMINO/openweather-apis.